|Acyclovir (1 episode)

 The inactive ingredients in Acyclovir are:

-Avoid using this medication if you have a known allergy to Acyclovir or any of the other ingredients.
+Avoid using this medication if you have a known allergy to Acyclovir or any of the inactive ingredients in the formulation.
 This medication contains lactose: if you are hypersensitive to some sugars, inform your doctor before using this medication.

-*Note: inactive ingredients may vary between different brands of generic drugs
+Please Note: inactive ingredients may vary between different brands of generic drug

-Acyclovir works best if taken at the first sign of an outbreak.
-Often, this is identifiable as a tingling or burning sensation at the site of infection.
+Acyclovir works best if taken at the first sign of an outbreak, which is often identifiable by a tingling or burning sensation at the site of infection.
 Always take Acyclovir for the entire duration prescribed by your doctor, even if your symptoms improve sooner.
 Stopping the medication sooner than recommended may make your infection more difficult to treat.

 Acyclovir dosage is determined by weight.
 Always take the exact dosage as prescribed by your doctor.
 Do not take more or less than prescribed.

-For treatment of an initial outbreak, dosage is usually 200 mg every 4 hours, 5 times daily for 10 days.
+For an initial outbreak, a typical course of treatment is 200 mg every 4 hours (5 times daily) for 10 days.

 When taken for prevention, the normal dosage of Acyclovir is 400 mg 2 times daily for up to 12 months, followed by re-evaluation.
-Alternative regimens have included doses ranging from 200 mg 3 times daily to 200 mg 5 times daily.
+Alternative regimens include doses ranging from 200 mg 3 times daily to 200 mg 5 times daily.

 After one year, continued use of Acyclovir as suppressive therapy will be reevaluated based on the frequency and severity of your outbreaks.

-If you miss a dose, take it as soon as your remember.
-However, if it is nearly time for you to take your next dose, jsut skip the missed one and continue to take your tablets at the normal times.
+If you miss a dose, take it as soon as you remember.
+However, if it is nearly time for your next dose, skip the one you missed and take the next dose as scheduled.
 Never take a double dose to make up for a missed one.